featurevisor/featurevisor/docs/site.md

 It is expected that you already have a Featurevisor project with some feature flags, and you have already initialized your git repository with at least one commit.

+The git repo also needs to have an `origin` remote set up, in order for the edit links to work in the generated website.

 ## Generate a status site

 Use Featurevisor CLI: